 Norden, who practices oncology, wrote that he consults other doctors to explore various treatment options.
 “Sometimes those different opinions prompt a change in my treatment decisions when I review the supporting evidence, and sometimes the opinions simply corroborate the treatment that I had planned, boosting my confidence in the decision.
 This is exactly how Watson is intended to aid in clinical care.”

-Common Use Case – Temperature
+Common Applications – Temperature

 The analysis says “it’s not unusual for medicines to see as many as 30 handovers on their way from factory to warehouse to patient, but it is also an issue with patients.
 Many fail to store their medicines correctly.”